Quantum computational chemistry: Quantum computing and simulation

 A general single qubit state is described by

 When quantum logic gates act on the qubits, they manipulate both basis state vectors at the same time, providing (measurement limited) parallelism.
-Although the qubit is in a quantum superposition during the algorithm, when it is measured, it will be found in state $\ket{0}$ or state $\ket{1}$, not in a superposition.
+Although the qubit is in a quantum superposition during the algorithm, when it is measured in the computational basis, it will be found in state $\ket{0}$ or state $\ket{1}$, not in a superposition.
 These measurement outcomes occur with probability $|\alpha|^2$ and $|\beta|^2$, respectively.
+For now, we will treat the qubit as an abstract two level system, before later elaborating on how they can be physically realised.

-If there are $N$ qubits in the system, the state is described by a vector in the 2$^N$ dimensional Hilbert space formed by taking the tensor product of the Hilbert spaces of the individual qubits.
+If there are $n$ qubits in the system, the state is described by a vector in the 2$^n$ dimensional Hilbert space formed by taking the tensor product of the Hilbert spaces of the individual qubits.
 States can be classified as either `product' or `entangled'.
 Product states can be decomposed into tensor products of fewer qubit wavefunctions, such as

 Entangled states cannot be decomposed into tensor products, such as the state